Sunhee Williams, ND, MSA, LAc, FABNO

 "Patients know that we have their best interest at heart," she notes.
 "It is this commitment, ‘constantly striving for the excellence in quality of care,’ that continues to inspire everyone in our community.”

-Williams says of the unique model of care at CTCA, “The integrated teams of specialists work together to provide current, evidenced-based treatment options for patients.”
+Williams says of the unique model of care at CTCA, “The integrated teams of clinicians work together to provide current, evidenced-informed treatment options for patients.”

 Williams received a bachelor of science degree in biology with a concentration in microbiology from Methodist University.
 She also earned a master’s degree in acupuncture and a doctorate degree in naturopathic medicine from Bastyr University.